 The heart of the Dashboard, the Top Pages section displays a constantly updating list of your highest traffic and most engaging stories.
 By default, this list is sorted by total concurrents on each page, but you can also sort top pages by average engaged time and recirculation.
-With the additional option to view total pageviews and uniques so far today for each story, this is the best way for team to understand what's resonating with your audience throughout the day in order to make informed decisions programming decisions.
+With the additional option to view total pageviews, uniques, quality pageviews, and new visitors so far today for each story, this is the best way for team to understand what's resonating with your audience throughout the day in order to make informed decisions programming decisions.

 Click on any top page to learn more about how visitors are arriving to your content, and where they go next in your site with the 'Next Pages' list.